-[ There is a lot of oil left.
+Preface.
+There is a lot of oil left.
 The problem is, most of the remaining oil is unconventional, which needs a lot more energy, money, and time to produce, so much so that the oil can no longer be produced at the rate we’d like.
 The days of easy oil when oil gushed out in a towering fountain of black gold are over.
 Remaining oil needs to be blasted or forced out, and is nasty and gunky, full of impurities requiring ever longer intestines at refineries to process.
-That means the oil industry needs every larger amounts of the economies money and energy to get more oil, with less and less produced, which leads to less energy for every single business to grow so they can pay back their debts and continue to operate.
+That means the oil industry needs every larger amounts of the economies money and energy to get more oil, with less and less produced, which leads to less energy for businesses to grow so they can pay back their debts and continue to operate.

-If you’ve read any of my posts on exponential and limits to growth, this ought to alarm you as well.
+If you’ve read any of my posts on exponential and limits to growth, this ought to alarm you .
 Just think, half of all fossil fuels ever consumed took place over the past 26 years.
 And according to Bloomberg, Oil discoveries in 2015 lowest since 1947 — 2016 likely to be even lower.
 More recently the Wall Street Journal reported on April 26, 2017: “Oil shortage feared by 2020 as discoveries fall to record low”.

 The real reason Trump voters are impoverished is that factories moved overseas to be near remaining fossil fuels after America’s oil peaked in 1970.
-This was much cheaper than invading China, India, Mexico and other oil producing nations, which now import more oil than they produce.
+This was much cheaper than invading China, India, Mexico and other oil and coal producing nations, which now import more oil than they produce.
 And it had the added bonus of much cheaper labor and exporting pollution and environmental destruction abroad.

 America’s wealth came from the fossil fuels that powered industrial machinery, transportation, and electricity.
 No other nation on earth came close to producing as much oil as the U.S. per capita.
 And since it is energy, not money, that does the actual work of civilization, the United States was the wealthiest nation by far in “productivity”.
 And not just in the world, but in all of history.

 At U.S. energy peak, 3.5 billion barrels of high-quality oil were produced a year, at a time when there were 205.1 million people, 121 million less than in 2017.
 Per capita, each citizen could claim 718 gallons of oil.
 By 2005, oil production fell nearly in half to 1.8 billion barrels, while population had grown to 295,500,000 people, with just 262 gallons per person.
-Fracked oil saved us for about 12 years, but is expected to peak by 2019.
+Fracked oil saved us for about 12 years, but is expected to peak from 2019 to 2023.
 The census bureau projects about 400 million people in 2050, double 1970 population, at a time when oil production will certainly be far below 2005 levels.

 Where do we get our oil from?